jrief/django-formset/docs/source/richtext-extensions.rst

 Having a Richtext editor which can set simple property values such as **bold** or *italic* on editable text elements is not a big deal, even the most basic implementation can do that.
 The difficulty arises when you want to set more than one property on a certain element.

 Take for instance the hyperlink, the most basic implementation requires two fields: the URL and the text to display.
 But some implementers might want to set more properties, such as the rel_, the target_ attribute or they want to use links to download files or to link onto phone numbers or email addresses.

-If the Richtext editor shall be used in a CMS, one might want to set a link to an internal page instead of an external URL.
-This requires a dialog form to be shown, where the user can select the page to link to from a list of available pages.
+If the Richtext editor shall be used in a CMS or an e-commerce site, one might want to set a link to an internal CMS page or a product instead of an external URL.
+This requires a dialog form to be shown, where the user can select a page or product and select this out of a list of available options.

 .. _rel: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#rel
 .. _target: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#target